Attorney Francis J. “Jay” Lobrano

 Court of Appeal Judge, Court of Appeal, Fourth Circuit, State of La.
 (2012-present); District Court Judge (Civil, Criminal, & Juvenile), La.
 25th Judicial District Court (2009-2011)(Chief Judge 2009); First Assistant District Attorney, La.
 25th Judicial District, Plaquemines Parish (2006-08); Assistant District Attorney, La.
 25th Judicial District, Plaquemines Parish (1999-06); Attorney, Lobrano & Lobrano, L.L.C.
 (1994-2008).

-National Association of Women Judges (Executive Committee, Secretary, 2015-16) (District 6 Director, LA, MS, AL, TN, 2013-15) (Human Trafficking Committee, 2012- present; Juvenile Justice and Child Welfare Committee, 2016-present); International Association of Women Judges (Committee Chair, 2016 Biennial Conference, Washington DC); Plaquemines Bar Association (Past President); Louisiana State Bar Association; Louisiana and National Councils of Juvenile and Family Court Judges; American Judges Association.
+National Association of Women Judges (Executive Committee, Secretary, 2015-16) (District 6 Director, LA, MS, AL, TN, 2013-15) (Human Trafficking Committee, 2012- present; Juvenile Justice and Child Welfare Committee, 2016-present); International Association of Women Judges (Committee Chair, 2016 Biennial Conference, Washington DC); Plaquemines Bar Association (Past President); Louisiana State Bar Association; Louisiana and National Councils of Juvenile and Family Court Judges; Newcomb College Institute Director’s Advisory Council (Board Member, 2017- present).

 Plaquemines Community C.A.R.E.
 Centers Foundation, Inc., Co-Founder and Former President, Executive Director, and Chair of Board of Director (2005-08) The C.A.R.E.
-Center (“Counseling/Community Coordination, Assessment/Advocacy, Resources/Referrals, Early Intervention”) model is a multi-agency “one stop shop” holistic approach to providing wellness and behavioral health services to enhance the quality of life of residents and early intervention through multi-disciplinary approach of Criminal/Family/Juvenile Court stakeholders.); Eden House, Inc., Founding Member of Board of Directors (2011-present)(Eden House is a two-year long-term residential program which offers a holistic approach to recovery and restorative care including outreach, housing, food, mental and physical healthcare, job training, education, legal services, and spiritual support for survivors of human trafficking and commercial sexual exploitation.); Bishop Perry Center for the Poor, Founding Member of Board (2016-present) (The Bishop Perry Center provides services to the homeless and transient population in The Marigny and the French Quarter areas using an holistic model providing spiritual, social services, education, counseling, and legal services as a ministry of the Archdiocese of New Orleans.)
+Center (“Counseling/Community Coordination, Assessment/Advocacy, Resources/Referrals, Early Intervention”) model is a multi-agency “one stop shop” holistic approach to providing wellness and behavioral health services to enhance the quality of life of residents and early intervention through multi-disciplinary approach of Criminal/Family/Juvenile Court stakeholders.); Eden House, Inc., Founding Member of Board of Directors (2011-present)(Eden House is a two-year long-term residential program which offers a holistic approach to recovery and restorative care including outreach, housing, food, mental and physical healthcare, job training, education, legal services, and spiritual support for survivors of human trafficking and commercial sexual exploitation.).

 AWARDS AND HONORS